 Desired length of residency (Fall 2023 semester, spring 2024 semester, or full academic year)

 An explanation of sources of funding (grants, fellowships, self, etc)

 If you are an alum of the Center, please provide us with the year/semester of your Associateship, as well as your institutional affiliation at the time (if applicable)

 For scholars whose research involves collection of data from human subjects (via oral histories, interviews, questions, surveys, etc), they should indicate whether their work has been approved by an appropriate ethics committee

 Contact information for two professional references (references are contacted upon reviewing applications, so there is no need for the applicant to refer references to Interfolio)

 Country of citizenship

-For J-1 Exchange Visitors, whether the English proficiency requirement for a visa is met (degree from an English language institution, TOEFL, or anticipated interview with Center Director)
+For J-1 Exchange Visitors, whether the English proficiency requirement for a U.S. visa is met (degree from an English language institution, TOEFL, or anticipated interview with Center Director)

 Any additional information that the selection committee should know